Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Flat-Rate Shipping

-Customers pay a fixed fee per order.
+Customers pay a fixed fee per order regardless of weight or destination.

 Free Shipping Thresholds